FunkyChicken64/faq-accordion-card/README.md

 ### What I learned

-CSS position is difficult, using the position property takes practise and a good foundation, which i tried to brute force.
-Eventhough improvements in javascript dom understanding was made.
+CSS position is difficult, using the position property takes practise and a good foundation, which i tried to bruteforce.
+Nonetheless improvements in javascript dom understanding was done.

 ```html
 <details>